 The Elite MP200i only offers DC TIG welds with a scratch start.
 So, you can make those neat TIG welds on thin stock and stainless steel.
 But you cannot TIG weld aluminum with this welder.

 Simply plug a spool gun directly into this unit and flip a switch on the control panel to weld aluminum.
 The setup is quick and easy.

 But the spool gun does not come with the welder.
 So, be prepared to purchase the spool gun option if you work with aluminum often.

 With any new welder purchase, you should think about your consumables.
 With this unit, you get enough to start, but you will need to pick up wire, electrodes, tips, etc., soon.

-One example, if you expect to easily weld 3/8 inch steel out the box, don’t.
+One example, if you expect to easily weld 3/8 inch steel out of the box, don’t.
 You do get a 2-pound roll of 0.030-inch wire.
 But not the 0.035 wire you need for metal over 3/16 inch thick.

 So, think ahead and add consumables for your intended work.
-Checking the weld setting chart can help to see what wire, tips, and gas you will need.
+Checking the weld setting chart can help see what wire, tips, and gas you need.
 (You can find the weld settings chart here.)
 Also, do not forget to pick up any bottles of gas you will need.

 Those who read descriptions carefully notice the lack of a knurled roller option.
 This is unusual and since a knurled roller is the defacto standard when using flux-core wire.

 Eastwood claims their drive is powerful and can run flux-core wire with the supplied roller (with smooth grooves).
 I, along with others, wonder about this statement.
 Only time will tell.

 To make the versatility of the Elite MP200i even more attractive, Eastwood prices this unit very competitively.
 The features-to-price ratio rank high for this welder, which is why it made it on the list of multi process welders under $1000.